dj1k/intro-to-gitops/content/10_aws_prerequisites/10_aws_event.md

 ### Login to AWS Workshop Portal

-This workshop creates an AWS account, EKS Cluster and a Cloud9 environment.
+This workshop creates an AWS account, EKS Cluster, ELB and Route 53 environments that will be managed by eksctl.
 You will need the **Participant Hash** provided upon entry, and your email address to track your unique session.

 Connect to the portal by clicking the button or browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
 The following screen shows up.